Robust and efficient data-driven predictive control: Robust eDDPC

-Recall that \eqref{eqn_robust_eDDPC} uses $\widehat{P}$ as a predictor, which can be obtained from short and noisy data.
-In particular, given $\widetilde{w}$ one can construct $\mathscr{H}_d(\widetilde{w})$ for $d\geq\ell+1$, and obtain a low-rank approximation of it (e.g., by TSVD as in \eqref{eqn_TSVD_noisyw} or by SLRA), then follow the steps in Algorithm~\ref{alg_preprocessing} to arrive at $\widehat{P}$.
-One can ensure that $\mathrm{rank}(\mathscr{H}_d(\widetilde{w}))\geq md+n$ by applying a PE input of order $d+n$ (cf. Theorem~\ref{lemma_FL}), which necessitates that the offline data must be at least $T\geq (m+1)(d+n)-1$ long, independent of the prediction horizon length $L$.
-In contrast, both DDPC and SVD-DDPC schemes \cite{Berberich203,zhang2022} require at least $T\geq(m+1)(L+n)-1$ samples.
-For sDDPC \cite{Dwyer23}, the length of each segment must satisfy $T_{\textup{seg}}\geq\ell$.
+We first discuss sample requirements of all schemes.
+Recall that the robust eDDPC scheme \eqref{eqn_robust_eDDPC} uses $\widehat{P}$ as a predictor, which can be obtained from short and noisy data.
+In particular, given $\widetilde{w}$ satisfying $\mathrm{rank}(\mathscr{H}_d(\widetilde{w}))=md+n$ for $d\geq\ell+1$, one can perform a low-rank approximation of it, then follow the steps in Algorithm~\ref{alg_preprocessing} to arrive at $\widehat{P}$.
+For small noise levels, applying a PE input of order $d+n$ generally results in $\mathrm{rank}(\mathscr{H}_d(\widetilde{w}))\geq md+n$.
+A necessary condition for this is that the data is of length $T\geq (m+1)(d+n)-1$, which is crucially independent of the prediction horizon length $L$.
+In contrast, both DDPC and SVD-DDPC schemes \cite{Berberich203,zhang2022} require at least $T\geq(m+1)(L+2n)-1$ samples (corresponding to PE of the input of order $L+n$).
+For sDDPC \cite{Dwyer23}, the length of each segment must satisfy $T_{\textup{seg}}\geq\ell$ and thus requires $T\geq(m+1)(2T_{\textup{seg}}+n)-1$ data points (see also \cite{alsalti2023eddpc_ecc} for more details).
 Assuming that the prediction horizon is an integer multiple of $T_{\textup{seg}}$ (i.e., $L=n_{\textup{seg}}T_{\textup{seg}}$ where $n_{\textup{seg}}$ is the number of segments), sDDPC and eDDPC schemes would use the same number of data points only when $T_{\textup{seg}}=\ell=1$.
 Otherwise, eDDPC always uses less data points.
 Finally, we emphasize that, unlike other schemes, the robust eDDPC scheme \eqref{eqn_robust_eDDPC} can be applied when the offline data contains irregularly measured samples, provided that $\widehat{R}_d$ can be computed from the available samples (see \cite[Alg.
 3]{Alsalti2023_md}).
 Table~\ref{table_analytic_comparison} summarizes this comparison and highlights the fact that robust eDDPC is the most sample-efficient DDPC scheme.